mirlindm/MasterThesis-Mirlind-2021/README.md

 - Student: **Mirlind Murati**
 - Supervisor: **Ezequiel Scott**
 - Institute of Computer Science - Software Engineering
-- University of Tartu & TalTech
+- University of Tartu & TalTech, Estonia
-- Estonia

 This repository is part of my Master's Thesis in the field of Software Engineering, at the University of Tartu, Estonia.